Coronavirus recession looms, its course ‘unrecognizable’ - The Boston Globe

 Warwick McKibbin, an economist at the Australian National University, has been modeling the impact of pandemics since 2003, when the World Health Organization asked for an assessment of the fallout from SARS, a coronavirus-caused disease that emerged in China at the end of 2002 and killed 774 people.

-Even under a relatively modest set of assumptions in McKibbin and Fernando’s macroeconomic model, a one-year epidemic would kill 236,000 people in the United States and reduce the country’s gross domestic product by 2%, or $420 billion.
+Even under a relatively modest set of assumptions in McKibbin and Fernando’s macroeconomic model, a one-year epidemic would kill 236,000 people in the United States and reduce the country’s gross domestic product by 2 percent, or $420 billion.

 But if the virus spreads more broadly and has a higher mortality rate, the economic effect would be proportionately greater.
-A one-year epidemic that took just over 1 million lives, which is consistent with recent projections based on scenarios from the Centers for Disease Control and Prevention, would reduce the nation’s GDP in 2020 by $1.8 trillion — 8.4%.
+A one-year epidemic that took just over 1 million lives, consistent with recent projections based on scenarios from the Centers for Disease Control and Prevention, would reduce the nation’s GDP in 2020 by $1.8 trillion — 8.4 percent.

 Even if the disease does turn out to be a one-year crisis, McKibbin has little faith in a robust economic rebound once it has passed.
 In his view, the disease has provided an opportunity to reassess a vast overvaluation of financial assets.